 F. This package goes through the same surname process as the testimony (see section 1.9B).
 After receiving the Assistant Secretary’s surname, the package is given to DOI OCL for approval.
 DOI OCL works with OMB on final clearance.

 G. Although DOI OCL generally sends the original response letter to the committee/subcommittee, HQ CLA should provide an electronic copy to the committee/subcommittee staff.

 H. As a courtesy, some committees will send the witness a copy of the official transcript and allow him/her to edit remarks without changing answers to questions.
 If content needs correction, the proper method is to write a letter to the Chair indicating the error and giving the correct information.
 If the witness is not sure if the change is substantive, HQ CLA staff may call the committee staff for advice.

 I. If a misstatement is made during the hearing, promptly notify the committee.
 Corrected responses should be submitted immediately.

 For more information about this policy, contact the Division of Congressional and Legislative Affairs.
-For more information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.
+For more information about this Web site, contact Krista Bibb in the Division of Policy, Performance, and Management Programs.